kubernetes/enhancements/keps/sig-node/20190212-ephemeral-containers.md

 `kubectl exec`, it has a sufficient list of minor limitations (detailed in [#10834](https://issues.k8s.io/10834)) to result in a poor user experience.

-### Using docker cp & exec
+### Using docker cp and exec

 Instead of creating an additional container with a different image, `docker cp` could be used to add binaries into a running container before calling `exec` on the process.
 This approach would be feasible on Windows as it doesn't require process namespace sharing.
-It also doesn't involve the complexities with adding mounts as described in [#Attaching-Container-Type-Volume].
-However, it doesn't provide a convenient way to package or distribute binaries as described in this KEP or the alternate [#Image-Exec] proposal. `docker cp` also doesn't have a CRI equivalent, so that would need to be addressed in an alternate proposal.
+It also doesn't involve the complexities with adding mounts as described in [Attaching Container Type Volume](#attaching-container-type-volume).
+However, it doesn't provide a convenient way to package or distribute binaries as described in this KEP or the alternate [Image Exec](#image-exec) proposal.
+`docker cp` also doesn't have a CRI equivalent, so that would need to be addressed in an alternate proposal.

 ### Inactive container